Rams roll into 2nd half with offense showing progress

 “It was something that we needed,” said Malcolm Brown, who scored twice and has five rushing touchdowns in four games at SoFi Stadium.
 “To go out there as an offense and execute, just stick to the techniques and the fundamentals that we know, we went out and got it done.
 It was a great feeling just seeing everybody doing their thing, touching the ball, doing what they can with it.”

-The Rams’ offensive progress could face a setback with the loss of stalwart left tackle Andrew Whitworth to a knee injury.
-But McVay and Goff still can build on what worked in the challenging weeks ahead.
+The Rams’ offensive progress got another setback with the loss of stalwart left tackle Andrew Whitworth for at least six weeks to a knee injury, although the team was grateful to learn Monday that Whitworth’s injury wasn’t worse.

+“We were all worried it was going to be for sure season-ending, and that’s not going to be the case,” McVay said.
+“The big fella came out about as good as he could be, given the way it looked.”

 WHAT’S WORKING